 The Mitchell Falls Wilderness Lodge is a stunning example of APT’s 'touch of luxury in the wilderness' philosophy.
 Perfectly situated on a billabong at Camp Creek in close proximity to Mitchell Falls…

-Drysdale River Station is a family owned, family operated, million-acre working cattle station located on the Kalumburu Road, approximately 59km north of the Gibb River Road/Kalumburu Road junction.
-We…
+Drysdale River Roadhouse is located on the Kalumburu Road, approximately 59km north of the Gibb River Road/Kalumburu Road junction.
+Large campground with a limited number of powered sites.
+No advance…

 Mitchell Plateau Campground